 A copy of the signed amendment must be provided to the client so that they have a record of all activities included on the plan.
-If there are barriers to a client signing the plan amendment, DVA delegates are asked to please refer to Chapter 3 of the Rehabilitation Procedures Guide for further information.
+If there are barriers to a client signing the plan amendment, DVA delegates are asked to please refer to their procedure or further information.

 Changes that would require a plan amendment may include: